 Dungeness Crab – San Francisco Fishery’s catch ALOT of Dungeness Crab and piles of them are regularly served down on Pier 39 and Fisherman’s Wharf.
-Can be messy to eat and it’s mesmerising watching locals pulling one apart to eat!
+It can be messy to eat and it’s mesmerizing watching locals pulling one apart to eat!

-These are just a few of the local delicacy the Food options are extensive and varied.
+These are just a few of the local delicacies, the Food options are extensive and varied.
 It’s a great place to find food, especially seafood.
 The City also has a good selection of high-end restraints including Michelin Starred establishments, Read our full guide to Food in San Francisco

 Attractions – Things to Do